| -----------------------------

 AMOUNT OF SCHOLARSHIPS ARE AVAILABLE FOR PEOPLE FROM AFRICA, LATIN

-AMERICA AND ASIA
+AMERICA AND ASIA The scholarship

 consists in an exemption of the tuition fees.
 Participants from abroad